KabriAcid/ammamricemill/bolt-ai-prompt.md

   - Robust error handling and empty states.
   - All pages must be visually and functionally consistent.
 - **Cards & KPIs:** For any page where summary/stat cards (e.g., totals, KPIs) improve UX (like SalarySheet), include them at the top.
 The AI should determine and suggest cards for relevant pages, but all required data must be present.
+- **KPI/Stat Cards:** All KPI/stat cards must use the following layout: left-aligned icon (colored - primary-800), right of icon is a vertically stacked title (small, uppercase) and value (large, bold).
+Card is white, rounded, with subtle shadow and hover effect.
+Cards must be responsive, animated, and visually consistent.
+See `DashboardCard.tsx` for implementation details.
 - Deliverables
   - Production ready
   - Premium designs give suggestions or create KPI cards in pages that need it